-Exams\
+Exams

 Exams are used to assess the amount of the course objectives that the student has mastered.
 The answer boxed will be the answer graded and only one answer will be graded, so the answer seen will be the one graded.
 Tentative exam dates are noted in the class calendar.
 Students have the scheduled class time to take exams and the time scheduled by the college to take the final exam.
 No student will be allowed to begin an exam after the first person has turned in their exam and left the classroom.
-If the student does poorly on their first exam, they are required to schedule an appointment to discuss their performance with the instructor in their office.
+All phones are to be placed on the dry erase board while an exam is in progress.

-If a student should have to miss an exam, the instructor will consider replacing the missed exam with the final exam score if the following conditions have been met:
+If a student should have to miss an exam, the instructor(s) will consider replacing the missed exam with the final exam score if the following conditions have been met:

-- 1. Turn in their syllabus receipt, and - 2.
-Notify the instructor before the exam is missed.
+- 1. Turn in their syllabus receipt,

+- 2. Notify the instructor(s) before the exam is missed, and

+- 3. Provide proper documentation.